remisharrock/AgentsAutonomes/docs/Architecture.md

 En fin de compte, restons comme nous sommes.
 Les deux doivent être définis en étroite accointance.

+### What « Model is an abstraction of Actor » and how we could implement it

+Model is an abstraction of Actor.
+Because it takes a class reference, one could have subtypes of this class.
+By the way, the best abstraction would be to link a model to an interface which some actors would implements.
+It would allow something like multiple inheritance.
+As an actor would implements several interfaces, it could be sent different messages.
+The main issue with this idea is an actor only receive message by onReceive() and the message sending protocol doesn't imply any other method.

 ### Utilisation

 Parler des classes et des manières « pratiques » de les utiliser avec des exemples de code and so on…